treymorgan/extwindowsinstall-dependencyagent/README.md

-These scripts will install the Micrsoft Dependency Agent on Azure Windows Virtual Machines
+These scripts will install the Microsoft Dependency Agent on Azure Windows Virtual Machines